 Residential retreats are silent retreats.
 We speak only during Q&A sessions, during interviews with the teacher, and during work-meditation periods, when necessary.
 Days usually consist of alternating sitting and walking meditations, with a dhamma teaching in the morning and/or the afternoon or evening, and breaks for breakfast, lunch, and a light evening meal.
 The first sitting is usually between 6:00 and 7:00 a.m. and the last sitting is usually between 8:00 and 10:00 p.m.
 Sittings may last 45 to 75 minutes (depending on the type of retreat) and walking meditation may last 30 to 45 minutes.
 You will have an opportunity to speak with the teacher about your practice usually once every two or three days, but there may be additional opportunities if the need arises.

 Yes, you are welcome to sit in a chair or on a cushion on the floor.
 You may also switch between a chair and your cushion during retreats.
 Chairs are always provided at IMSB retreats.
-Cushions are usually not available and you must bring your own if you wish to sit on a cushion.
-Cushions are available for retreats held at Vajrapani Institute.
+Each retreat center that we rent for our programs is unique, but cushions are usually not available and you must bring your own if you wish to sit on a cushion.

 Yes, we are usually able to offer a modest, partial scholarship if you are in need.
 The amount of scholarship we can offer depends on the amount that is in our scholarship fund when we begin the registration process.
 You may also structure a payment plan with the registrar, or offer volunteer services in exchange for a reduced fee.